catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Each asset has an `IO Manager  <https://docs.dagster.io/concepts/io-management/io-managers>`__ that tells Dagster how to handle the objects returned by the software defined asset's underlying function.
-The IO Managers in PUDL read and write dataframes to and from databases and parquet files.
+The IO Managers in PUDL read and write dataframes to and from sqlite, pickle and parquet files.
+For example, the :func:`pudl.io_managers.pudl_sqlite_io_manager` allows dagster to read and write dataframes and execute SQL statements.

 **Resources:**